DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/debug_tools.md

 ### Debug Scripting

-New in the chapter 2+ version of the engine is a [means of checking whether debug mode is on](actions/CHECK_DEBUG_MODE).
-With this action, you can add additional behavior to your game that is quick to enable when play testing, but hidden from players by default.
+With [CHECK_DEBUG_MODE](actions/CHECK_DEBUG_MODE), you can add additional behavior to your game that is easy to enable when play testing but hidden from players by default.

 #### Debug Logging